-That holds especially true for mountain biking on the Sunshine Coast, where its 385 kilometres of singletrack are merely a placeholder for the real adventures that happen in between the twists and turns of every trail.
+This holds especially true for mountain biking on the Sunshine Coast, where 385 kilometres of singletrack are merely a placeholder for the real adventures that happen in between the twists and turns of every trail.
 But knowing where to go isn’t nearly as important as knowing how to go.
 If you’re planning a mountain bike trip to the Sunshine Coast, consider packing these real-life tips before you depart.

 1. Come with a sense of adventure

 The moment you take off for a Sunshine Coast bike trip, you’ve said yes to adventure.

 A 50-minute ferry from Horseshoe Bay to Langdale will have you floating across the Salish Sea in the rugged shadows of the Coast Mountains and landing among the shores of anticipation.
 While you don’t have to go far to get off the beaten path, you first have to find the unbeaten path—and therein lies the biggest tip of all: the adventure is discovering the hidden secrets of Sunshine Coast for yourself.

 2. It’s always time to bike

 Sunshine Coast trails are rideable year-round, so there’s no reason to stash your bike in the off-season.

 Summer is the obvious choice for consistent riding weather, but spring and fall are marked by loamy trails and misty rainforests—the iconic signature of mountain biking in British Columbia.
 Even in the middle of a wet, Northwest winter, the area’s low-elevation trails are relatively free of snow and just squishy enough to make it fun.

 3. Make friends with a local